+If passwords are used for authentication with an LDAP or Active Directory, they are encrypted between JBuddy Messenger and JBuddy Server regardless of the use of SSL/TLS.
 If the Sys Admin has enabled TLS/SSL (secure login) on JBuddy Server, only SSL/TLS connections will be allowed from JBuddy-enabled IM Clients.
-The [X] Secure this connect is checked by default.
-If JBuddy Server is using a self-signed SSL certificate to encrypt the connection, the [] Allow self-signed certificates checkbox must be checked as well.
+NOTE: The [X] Secure this connect is checked by default so it must be unchecked if JBuddy Server is not configured for SSL/TLS connections.
+If JBuddy Server is using a self-signed SSL certificate to encrypt the connection, the [] Allow self-sigend certificates checkbox must be checked as well.